f-droid/fdroid-website/_posts/2018-05-31-this-week-in-fdroid-w22.md

 * Perhaps you don't know about this, but half of these points come from our [weekly online contributor meeting](https://gitlab.com/fdroid/fdroidclient#irc) on IRC.
 If you contribute to F-Droid, you are invited to hop onto #fdroid-dev on [Freenode](https://freenode.net/) and participate!
 The meetings start every [Thursday at 11:30 UTC](https://www.wolframalpha.com/input/?i=next+thursday+11:30+AM+UTC).

-  Everyone else is invited to listen in, either via the their own favorite client or via the [archive](https://botbot.me/freenode/fdroid-dev/) which updates in real time.
+  Everyone else is invited to listen in, either via the their own favourite client or via the [archive](https://botbot.me/freenode/fdroid-dev/) which updates in real time.
 Please be respectful of the fact that this is a meeting for actual contributors.
 See the bottom of this post for general questions and feedback.

   The room is also bridged to Matrix via [#freenode_#fdroid-dev:matrix.org](https://matrix.to/#/#freenode_#fdroid:matrix.org).